rishipalb/mHealthData/README.md

 # mHealthData
+For this project, we used the mHealth dataset which consists of twelve activities.
+As a proof of concept, we used the activities such as walking and running to build a predictive model for differentiating these activities.

 a.
 Data Source(s):
 The dataset for this assignment has data on measurements of body motion and vital signs collected from 10 volunteers performing 12 physical activities.
 The sensors captured the activities at a sampling rate of 50Hz.
 For the purpose of this project only two activities were selected, namely, Walking (1min) and Running (1min).
 The data dictionary is given below: